ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/_review.md

             - "No"
         correct_answer: 2
         explanation: >
-            Android NDK r21 does not have suipport for i8mm instructions.
+            Android NDK r21 does not have support for i8mm instructions.
 You will need to use Android NDK r25 to add support for it in your builds.